improvedk/improve.dk/source/_posts/creating-a-type-aware-parser-for-the-sys-system_internals_partition_columns-ti-field/creating-a-type-aware-parser-for-the-sys-system_internals_partition_columns-ti-field.md

 }
 ```

 All of this is just one big giant bit of infrastructure I needed to implement to get my scanning of nonclustered indexes working.
-As soon as I’ve got that up and running, all of this, plus a lot more, will be committed & pushed to the [OrcaMDF repo](https://github.com/improvedk/OrcaMDF).
+As soon as I've got that up and running, all of this, plus a lot more, will be committed & pushed to the [OrcaMDF repo](https://github.com/improvedk/OrcaMDF).